Rumor Has It (film): Cast

 In addition, Kathy Bates appears, uncredited, in the role of Aunt Mitsy, while George Hamilton has a brief uncredited non-speaking cameo as himself.

 Production

 Screenwriter Ted Griffin was the initial director, but problems arose soon after principal photography began on July 21, 2004.
 The production fell several days behind schedule in the first week, and on August 5, Griffin fired cinematographer Edward Lachman from the project.
-Griffin was in turn let go by executive producer Steven Soderbergh the following day, and the production shut down in order to allow replacement Rob Reiner to make script, cast, and crew changes before resuming filming on August 18.
+Griffin was, in turn, let go by executive producer Steven Soderbergh the following day, and the production shut down to allow replacement Rob Reiner to make script, cast, and crew changes before resuming filming on August 18.
 Reiner replaced initial cast members Charlie Hunnam, Lesley Ann Warren, Tony Bill, and Greta Scacchi.